Carlosrincong/AWS-Solutions-Architect-Associate/DynamoDB/README.md

 Amazon DynamoDB can handle more than 10 trillion requests per day and support peaks of more than 20 million requests per second.
 DynamoDB supports ACID-compliant transactions.
 Point in time recovery
+Multi AZ by default
+REad and writes are decoupled

 ### Core components
 - DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility.